 Have you ever tried to sleep in vain, after a long day at work?
 Indeed, tossing and turning all night before your alarm clock goes off, can compromise your productivity, moods, as well as your overall quality of your life.

 Apart from anxiety and stress, poor indoor air quality due to molds, pollution, and odors is known to make it difficult to fall asleep.
 Thankfully, you can resolve this problem by filling up your bedroom with flowers that are known to have a unique calming effect.
 After all, numerous studies have shown that spending a few hours in nature helps to lower stress levels, so why not bring natures best plants into your indoor living space.

 Here are 8 Sleep-Friendly Plants for Your Bedroom

 Lavender is best known for its unique scent.
 Research studies show that the scent can reduce stress and anxiety levels, lower blood pressure, as well as moderate heart rate.
 In a recent study, the scent helped calm down crying babies and induced deep sleep.
 In women, this plant not only helps improve sleep but also decreases rapid eye movement.
-Why not cuddle up in the Best Papasan Chair and Cushion as you drift off into dreamland.
+Why not cuddle up on your most comfortable mattress as you drift off into dreamland.

 As mentioned earlier, poor indoor air quality can make it difficult for you to fall asleep.
 Snake plant can help you resolve this problem by purifying indoor air.
 It releases oxygen and absorbs carbon dioxide from the atmosphere.
 In addition, by using its natural biological filtering capabilities, it can reduce the concentration of common household toxins such as benzene, formaldehyde, and trichloroethylene from the air.

 Jasmine is one of the highly valued exotic plants due to the soothing and gentle effect it has on the mind and body.
 According to a study that was conducted by Wheeling Jesuit University, Jasmine can help you sleep better by reducing anxiety and stress levels.
 As a result, you will enjoy increased productivity and concentration during the day.
 Its elegant ivory or pink blossoms will also complement the other interior decorations in your bedroom thereby creating a holistic relaxing environment.